(2 minute read, 30 minute podcast)

 Kevin is an author and leadership consultant, and his podcast features discussions about leadership, teamwork and organizational culture.
 After becoming a fan of my book “Personal Productivity Secrets,” Kevin invited me to appear on his podcast.

 Our discussion spanned some major themes in my work, including why time management doesn’t work anymore and why attention management is the essential productivity skill in today’s high-tech workplace.
-We also delved into some of the ideas from my upcoming book “Work Without Walls: An Executive’s Guide to Attention Management, Productivity, and the Future of Work.”
+We also delved into some of the ideas from my book “Work Without Walls: An Executive’s Guide to Attention Management, Productivity, and the Future of Work.”

-You’ll be able to purchase “Work Without Walls” later this year.
-Until then, here are a few takeaways from Kevin’s podcast about productivity in the workplace for both individuals and teams.
+Here are a few takeaways from Kevin’s podcast about productivity in the workplace for both individuals and teams.

 - Work from the right to-do list.
 One of my clients had a great description for the email inbox: It’s a to-do list that anyone can add to.
 The key to productivity improvement is working from your own list of priorities instead of spending all of your time reacting to the demands others make of you.